-Innovation is key to our strategy because our vision of upper third performance in requires continuous improvement in order to maintain that position as other networks also improve.
+Innovation is key to our strategy because our vision of upper third performance in our sector requires continuous improvement in order to maintain that position as other networks also improve.

-The major changes we have made to our business since we became part of the UK Power Networks Group demonstrate a substantial level of commercial innovation.
-The UK Power Networks Group is now embarking on a £50 million shareholder funded Business Transformation project which will accelerate the pace of change in our business and leave us with world class business processes and systems.
+The major changes we have made to our business since we became UK Power Networks demonstrate a substantial level of commercial innovation.
+We are now embarking on a £50 million shareholder funded Business Transformation project which will accelerate the pace of change in our business and leave us with world class business processes and systems.

 Technical innovation in our business and via the Low Carbon Networks Fund is also a major focus for us.
 We have the leading share of the LCNF and our major projects are already starting to deliver lessons for the DNO community.
-Our plans incorporate 'smart' interventions on our networks allowing us to build £49.4 million of savings from smart interventions into our Business Plan.
+Our plans incorporate 'smart' interventions on our networks allowing us to build £141 million of savings from smart interventions into our Business Plan.